wp-plugins/social-media-auto-publish/readme.txt

 	★ Publish message to Facebook with image
 	★ Attach post or share link  to Facebook
-	★ Publish to Twitter with image
+	★ Publish to Twitter,linkedIn with image
 	★ Filter items  to be published based on categories
 	★ Filter items to be published based on custom post types ★ Enable or disable wordpress page publishing
-	★ Customizable  message formats for Twitter and Facebook
+	★ Customizable  message formats for Twitter, LinkedIn and Facebook

 = Social Media Auto Publish Features in Detail =

-The Social Media Auto Publish lets you publish posts automatically from your blog to social media networks like Facebook and Twitter.
+The Social Media Auto Publish lets you publish posts automatically from your blog to social media networks like Facebook, Twitter and LinkedIn.
 The plugin supports filtering posts based on  custom post-types as well as categories.

 The prominent features of  the social media auto publish plugin are highlighted below.